ckan/ckan/doc/maintaining/configuration.rst

 Default value: 600 (10 min)

-The time is measured in seconds
+The time is measured in seconds.

 .. end_config-user-last-active-interval